ehmatthes/py-bugger/README.md

 You can also clone a working Python project from GitHub, and then install and run `py-bugger`.
 If you run the project, you should see the expected error.
 If you run the test suite, it should fail in the expected way.

-[Pillow](https://github.com/python-pillow/Pillow/tree/main) is a great library to try this against, because it's a well-established project but the test suite runs in under a minute:
+[Pillow](https://github.com/python-pillow/Pillow/tree/main) is a great library to try `py-bugger` against, because it's a well-established project but the test suite runs in under a minute:

 ```sh
 $ git clone https://github.com/python-pillow/Pillow.git